-To celebrate World Music Day, we’ve got a brief guest post from We The Parents highlighting a few of the many benefits of music education, plus a fun infographic courtesy of We The Parents.
+To celebrate World Music Day, we’ve got a brief post highlighting a few of the many benefits of music education, plus a fun infographic courtesy of We The Parents.

 Research has shown that studying music has many advantages beyond simply learning a skill, such as improved reading and communication, plus better self-esteem.
 Music can spark creativity and it’s a valuable tool for parents.